Clinical COVID-19 (Coronavirus Disease 2019)

 - TaqPath Assay Fact Sheet for Healthcare Providers and Fact Sheet for Patients

 NOTE: Patients with suspected or confirmed COVID-19 are reportable conditions in accordance with Wis.
 Stat.
 Ch.
 252 and Wis.
 Admin.
 Code Ch.
 DHS 145.
 All suspect patients should be reported to WEDSS immediately.
 This is normally done by an Infection Preventionist or the Clinical Provider.
-WSLH will also report all of our COVID-19 test results to WEDSS and CDC.
+WSLH will also report all of our COVID-19 test results to WEDSS, CDC, and HHS.

 NOTE: If you are performing testing, please report all results in the weekly surveillance report to WSLH.